 - Standards Compliant.
 The Wireless Router complies with the IEEE802.11g (DSSS) specifications for Wireless LANs. - Supports Pre-N Wireless Stations.
-The 802.11n Draft standard provides for backward compatibility with the 802.11b standard, so 802.11n, 802.11b and 802.11g Wireless stations can be used simultaneously. - Multi SSIDs Support.
-This feature can let you have 2 SSIDs on one AP, which provides more easy way for Guest access and also secure your resource at the same time. - Speeds to 150Mbps.
-All speeds up to the 802.11N maximum of 150Mbps are supported. - WEP support.
+The 802.11n Draft standard provides for backward compatibility with the 802.11b standard, so 802.11n, 802.11b and 802.11g Wireless stations can be used simultaneously. - Speeds to 300Mbps.
+All speeds up to the 802.11g maximum of 300Mbps are supported. - WEP support.
 Support for WEP (Wired Equivalent Privacy) is included.
 Key sizes of 64 Bit and 128 Bit are supported.
-WEP encrypts any data before transmission, providing protection against snoopers. - WPA-PSK support.
-Like WEP, WPA-PSK encrypts any data before transmission, providing protection against snoopers.
-The WPA-PSK is a later standard than WEP, and provides both easier configuration and greater security than WEP. - WPA2-PSK support.
-Support for WPA2 is also included.
-WPA2 uses the extremely secure AES encryption method.
+WEP encrypts any data before transmission, providing protection against snoopers.